iritmaximus/timetrials/README.md

 * games
 * cups
 * courses
-* standards
 * times

 ### Fancier db things
-* authenticated user can add times and edit old ones TODO
+* user can log in and create new times.
-* other boring user/account things, can login
-* can sort times by game, track, time and other things TODO
+* can see times by game, cup and course.
+* the site tells how many times there are for each category.
+* can click on individual courses, cups or games to see all the times in the selected category

 ### Välipalautus 3
 Most of the fancier db things are todo.
 This is sort of the MVP (minimun viable product).